-The well-defined resting area should be combined with partitions in the slatted area that allow for nose to nose contact.
-This will stimulate natural dunging behaviour, which is further enhanced through visibility and contact to neighbouring animals through the bars.
+The well-defined resting area should be combined with partitions in the slatted area that allow for nose-to-nose contact.
+This will stimulate natural dunging behaviour, which is further enhanced through visibility and contact with neighbouring animals through the bars.
 Overall this pen layout takes both natural behaviour and increased animal quality into consideration – but also reduces time spent cleaning the pens.

 Drinkers or water troughs can be placed In the transition from solid flooring to slats.
 This will minimise the risk of wet pens from the drinkers.
 These can be supplemented with nose drinkers in the slatted area, which are suited for breeding animals.

 The factors with the greatest impact on claw health, conformation and overall conformation are flooring and pen environment.
-Floor construction, and the surface used in the pens are vital for overall quality of the animals and the development of exterior flaws and illnesses such as:
+Floor construction and the surface used in the pens are vital for the overall quality of the animals and the development of exterior flaws and illnesses such as:

 - OC – osteochondrosis

 It is recommended that approximately half to 2/3 of the flooring in the pens are solid or drained concrete floors.
-This type of flooring will usually benefit normal claw wearing, while also minimising damage caused by large slat openings.
-Wearing of the claws are essential to normal movement, as long and uneven claws can cause disabled and wobbly movement.
+This type of flooring will usually benefit normal claw-wearing, while also minimising damage caused by large slat openings.
+The wearing of the claws is essential to normal movement, as long and uneven claws can cause disabled and wobbly movement.
 This is also why these floor types are not recommended: